Team Lotus: Domination in 1960s and 1970s

-The first Formula One victory for Team Lotus came when Innes Ireland won the 1961 United States Grand Prix.
-A year earlier, Stirling Moss had recorded the first victory for a Lotus car at Monaco in his Lotus 18 entered by the independent Rob Walker Racing Team.
+The first Formula One victory for the Lotus works team came when Innes Ireland won the 1961 United States Grand Prix.
+A year earlier, Stirling Moss had recorded the first victory for a Lotus car at Monaco in his Lotus 18 car entered by the privateer team Rob Walker Racing Team.

 There were successes in Formula Two and Formula Junior.
 The road car business was doing well with the Lotus Seven and the Lotus Elite and this was followed by the Lotus Elan in 1962.
 More racing success followed with the 26R, the racing version of the Elan, and in 1963 with the Lotus Cortina, which Jack Sears drove to the British Saloon Car Championship title, a feat repeated by Jim Clark in 1964 and Alan Mann in the 1965 European Touring car Championship.

 In 1963, Clark drove the Lotus 25 to a remarkable seven wins in the season and won the World Championship.
 The 1964 title was still for the taking by the time of the last race in Mexico but problems with Clark's Lotus and Hill's BRM gave it to Surtees in his Ferrari.
 However, in 1965, Clark dominated again, six wins in his Lotus 33 gave him the championship.

 While very innovative, Chapman also came under criticism for the structural fragility of his designs.
 The number of top drivers seriously injured or killed in Lotus machinery was considerable – notably Stirling Moss, Alan Stacey, Mike Taylor, Jim Clark, Mike Spence, Bobby Marshman, Graham Hill, Jochen Rindt and Ronnie Peterson.
 In Dave Friedman's book "Indianapolis Memories 1961–1969", Dan Gurney is quoted as saying, "Did I think the Lotus way of doing things was good?
 No. We had several structural failures in those cars [Indianapolis Lotus 34 and 38].
 But at the time, I felt it was the price you paid for getting something significantly better."

 When the Formula One engine size increased to three litres in 1966, Lotus was caught unprepared partly because of the surprising failure of the Coventry Climax 1.5-Litre FWMW Flat-16 project, which prevented Climax from developing a 3-Litre successor.
 They started the season fielding the hastily prepared and uncompetitive two-litre Coventry-Climax FWMV V8 engine, only switching to the BRM P75 H16 engine in time for the Italian Grand Prix, with the new engine proving to be overweight and unreliable.
 A switch to the new Ford Cosworth DFV, designed by former Lotus employee Keith Duckworth, in 1967 returned the team to winning form.